 In 2002, Kate was awarded the lifetime achievement of "Instructor of the Year" by the American Riding Instructor's Association (ARIA).
 She is Level III certified in Dressage and Hunt Seat.

-A life-long professional horseperson, Kate Selby has published several educational articles for equestrian professionals in Riding Instructor, the official publication of the American Riding Instructor's Association.
-She has also written many blog posts on topics including improving intuition and balance for horse and rider, plus a series on how to get started foxhunting.
+Kate Selby has published several educational articles for equestrian professionals in Riding Instructor, the official publication of the American Riding Instructor's Association.

-As a freelance copy editor and proofreader, Kate has worked for firms such as Common Ground Communications, Vermont (publisher of Vermont Gov. Jim Douglas's autobiography), and River Communications, Inc., an internationally known boutique PR firm in New York.
+As a freelance copy editor and proofreader, Kate has worked for firms such as Common Ground Communications in Vermont, and River Communications, Inc., in New York.

 Selby has written and illustrated four books for young readers.
 Having spent her life and career outside, working and living with animals, including a pack of foxhounds, she likes to write about the intersection of life with nature.